 Situated on 12.5 acres of land in the heart of Victoria, the BC Parliament Buildings are beautiful both inside and out.

 Inside the Parliament Buildings

-Things you’ll see on both guided and self-guided tours include the official British Columbia Coat of Arms, Reception Hall, portrait of Queen Elizabeth II, stained glass windows celebrating the Queen’s Golden and Diamond Jubilees, and both the Lower and Memorial Rotundas with their domed ceilings.
+Some of what you’ll see on both guided and self-guided tours include the official British Columbia Coat of Arms, the Reception Hall, a portrait of Queen Elizabeth II, stained glass windows celebrating the Queen’s Golden and Diamond Jubilees, and both the Lower and Memorial Rotundas with their domed ceilings.